Ajitha99/Mod2-RestAPI-mongodb-mongoose-express-router/README.md

 # Mod2-RestAPI-mongodb-mongoose-express-router

-    It is a cruise customer data REST API.
-Users can get different information using the API,create new customers, and modify customer, guest, itinerary data.
+###It is a cruise customer data REST API.
+Users can get information using the API call.
+Users can create  new customers,modify customer.
+Also can modify guest, and itinerary data.

     ### User can:
         1. get customer data
         2. get customer data by Id